-It’s against the law (National Parks and Wildlife Act 1974) to take frogs or tadpoles from the wild or release unwanted ones.
+It’s against the law (Biodiversity Conservation Act 2016) to take frogs or tadpoles from the wild or release unwanted ones.

 Taking animals from the wild, or even your backyard, can cause local extinctions.
 Dumped frogs can spread disease and starve to death or be killed by other animals.

-Pet native frogs must be bought from licensed breeders.
+Pet native frogs must be bought from licensed animal keepers.

 Licensing helps us: